2021 Women's International Champions Cup

-The 2021 International Champions Cup Women's Tournament was a friendly tournament of women's association football matches.
+The 2021 Women's International Champions Cup was a friendly tournament of women's association football matches.
 It was the third edition of the Women's International Champions Cup and took place in Portland, Oregon, United States, from August 18 to 21, 2021.
 Portland Thorns FC emerged the winners, defeating Olympique Lyonnais Féminin 1-0 in the final, while FC Barcelona Femení won the third-place match.

 Teams

 On the basis of their results in 2020, four teams participated in the tournament.